 Why Should We Be Looking At The Long-Term?

 Marijuana has been around for thousands of years.
-It has been used to build materials, promote healing and even played a big part in many religious groups.
+It has been used to build materials, promote healing, and even played a big part in many religious groups.
 It is safe to say, however, that the plant has been at the center of much controversy in its time, and it has only been in recent years that the plant has become more widely accepted.
-In early 2020, 33 states across the U.S. have approved marijuana for medicinal use, and a further 10 have laws in place for recreational cannabis use.

-So what are we getting at here?
-Well, up until recently there have been very few studies done into the long-term effects of marijuana use.
-Partly down to availability and the legal aspect, the majority of studies into marijuana are relatively short-term, and thus knowing the impact of long-term and regular use has been hard to pin down.
+However, up until recently, there had been very few studies done into the long-term effects of marijuana use.
+Partly down to availability and the legal aspect, the majority of studies into marijuana are relatively short-term.
+Thus, knowing the impact of long-term and regular use has been hard to pin down.
 So, the importance of the study we are going to be looking at today is pretty huge!

-During these 25 years, a group of 3,385 study subjects consisting of both men and women of a variety of ethnicities was monitored periodically for changes in their cognitive function measure.
+During these 25 years, a group of 3,385 study subjects consisting of both men and women of a variety of ethnicities was monitored periodically for changes in their cognitive function measures.